Nonsymmetric Reduction-based Algebraic Multigrid: Convergence of reduction-based AMG

-\begin{theorem} Let $A$, $P$, and $R$ be defined as above.
+{ \begin{theorem} Let $A$, $P$, and $R$ be defined as above.
 If $Z$ is chosen so that $R$ satisfies the WAP with respect to $AA^*$ and constant $C_R$, then $W$ can be chosen to approximate $-A_{ff}^{-1}A_{fc}$ and $\Delta_F$ can be chosen to approximate $A_{ff}^{-1}$ such that

-where $C_Z = C_R\sqrt{1+\|Z\|^2}$. \end{theorem} \begin{proof} The proof follows from the discussion above and the proof of Theorem \ref{thm:WAPP}. \end{proof}
+where $C_Z = C_R\sqrt{1+\|Z\|^2}$. \end{theorem} \begin{proof} The proof follows from the discussion above and the proof of Theorem \ref{thm:WAPP}. \end{proof} }

-Theorems \ref{thm:WAPP} and \ref{thm:WAPR} give insight into the roles of restriction, interpolation, and F-relaxation.
+Theorems \ref{thm:WAPP} \tcb{and \ref{thm:WAPR}} give insight into the roles of restriction, interpolation, and F-relaxation.
 F-relaxation can help convergence bounds, but only to a certain extent.
 For an exact solve on F-points, $\|\delta_F\| = 0$.
-Then, for example, in Theorem \ref{thm:WAPP}, to ensure that $\|G\| \leq \rho < 1$, we must have $C_W\|\delta_R\| \leq \frac{\rho}{\rho+1} < \frac{1}{2}$.
+Then, for example, in Theorem \ref{thm:WAPP}, to ensure that $\|G\| \leq \rho < 1$, we must have $C_W\|\delta_R\|/\|A\| \leq \frac{\rho}{\rho+1} < \frac{1}{2}$.
 This can be accomplished both through a more accurate interpolation with respect to the WAP or a more accurate approximation to ideal restriction.
 As $\|\delta_F\|$ increases, that is, F-relaxation becomes less effective, interpolation and restriction must improve through reduced $C_W$ and/or $\|\delta_R\|$.

-Also note that it will typically be the case that $1 + \|\delta_F\| \ll \|\Delta_F\|\|A_{ff}\|$.
-Thus, bounds for $\|G\|$ and $\|G_{pre}\|$ are consistent with the notion that that an approximate ideal restriction and WAP on P should be coupled with post-F-relaxation (Theorem \ref{thm:WAPP}), while an approximate ideal interpolation and WAP on R should be coupled with pre-F-relaxation (Theorem \ref{thm:WAPR}).
+The $\ell^2$-convergence of error and residual also follows from Theorems \ref{thm:WAPP} and \ref{thm:WAPR} and Lemma \ref{lem:conv}.
+Although it is possible that $\|\mathcal{E}\|,\|\mathcal{R}\| > 1$, if the hypothesis are satisfied, there exists $k_1$ and $k_2$ such that $\|\mathcal{E}^{k_1}\|, \|\mathcal{R}^{k_2}\| < 1$.
+Iterations before these values of $k$ are reached may appear to be diverging, but they will eventually converge with asymptotic factor $\rho$.
+How long it takes to reach asymptotic convergence depends on the other matrix blocks in $\mathcal{E},\mathcal{R}$.
+This has been observed in practice.